plnkrcy/FreelanceMarketplace/README.md

 > ✅ Implements **Page Object Model (POM)** and **Singleton pattern**
 > ✅ Uses **mock data** from [JSONPlaceholder](https://jsonplaceholder.typicode.com)
 > ✅ Includes human-readable test scenarios in Markdown format
+> **Note:** This project is not an E2E test project right now.
+After the UI is built, the test scenarios will also include UI scenarios.
 ---

 ## 🚀 To Run It: